 The AV-30-E does not alter the data obtained from the GPS navigator and simply displays the received data in a textual or graphical format as configured by the pilot.
+The AV-30-E will convert units of groundspeed to match units of airspeed.

-The AV30-E can use a parallel input from a BeaconX to drive its GPS functions.
+The AV-30-E can use a parallel input from a BeaconX to drive its GPS functions.
 A second AV-30-E is required to act as the BeaconX Transponder Controller as per section 6.7.
 Only one AV-30-E may receive transponder data but both may receive GPS data from a single BeaconX.